BitsJayMehta173/Facial-Emotion-Detector/README.md

-# Emotion Detection from Images
+# Real-Time Analysis of Facial Emotion using Convolutional Neural Network

 ## Project Overview
 This project aims to develop a deep learning model for detecting and classifying emotions from facial images.
 The model is trained on the **FER-2013** dataset and Tested on Python Webcam application.